HomeDev GuideAPI Reference

 • Secure your service layer

-For websites that are more application oriented, it is wise to secure your service layer so that some functions are only available to certain roles, for example, delete user can only be run by someone logged in as administrator.
-It is easy to simply hide the button for this in the presentation layer but a more secure way is to add it above your service layer.
+For websites that are more application-oriented, it is wise to secure your service layer so that some functions are only available to certain roles, for example, delete user can only be run by someone logged in as administrator.
+It is easy to hide the button for this in the presentation layer, but it is more secure to add it above your service layer.
 One way of implementing this is using custom attributes and AOP.

 • Secure your data layer

 Make sure you use an Object/Relational Mapping (ORM) framework like Entity Framework (EF) that does not allow SQL injections and that you never string concatenate an SQL statement together.
-If you run SQL stored procedures, it might be worth checking those for string concatenation as well.
+It might be worth checking those for string concatenation if you run SQL-stored procedures.

 • Double-check your caching strategy

 Make sure you never cache non-public content.
-For example, if you cache a menu (filtered on access rights) and you then navigate the site with an admin user followed by an anonymous user, you may display menu items to the anonymous user that only admins should see.
-Normally, you do not need to cache Optimizely content lists if you just use GetChildren; Optimizely does that for you.
+For example, suppose you cache a menu (filtered on access rights) and go to the site with an admin user followed by an anonymous user.
+In that case, you may display menu items to the anonymous user that only admins should see.
+Normally, you do not need to cache Optimizely content lists if you use GetChildren; Optimizely does that for you.

 • Secure your custom file providers

-In case you use custom file providers, do you check access rights on all folders that you want?
+If you use custom file providers, do you check access rights on folders you want?

 • Secure your scheduled jobs

-If you find that your scheduled jobs do not work on your production site, it may be because scheduled jobs run as your current user when you press Start manually in admin view, but as anonymous user when you run them automatically.
-If the anonymous access rights are not enough, you have to log in programmatically to execute the job as a specific user.
+Suppose your scheduled jobs do not work on your production site.
+In that case, it may be because scheduled jobs run as your current user when you press Start manually in the admin view, but as an anonymous user when you run them automatically.
+If the anonymous access rights are insufficient, you must log in programmatically to execute the job as a specific user.

 See Magnus Rahl's blog post Run a scheduled job as a specific role.

-Just make sure you know what you are doing if you run the job as admin.
+Just ensure you know what you are doing if you run the job as admin.
 You might end up sending out restricted information if you are not careful.

 • Performance

 Although performance is a separate issue, bad performance can also be used to kill a website.
-Check your logs to find all slow pages, and optimize them and add load balancing if needed.
-Remember that this performance issue applies to all components in your solution including the SQL server, DNS, SSO etc.
+Check your logs to find all slow pages, optimize them, and add load balancing if needed.
+Remember that this performance issue applies to all components in your solution including the SQL server, DNS, SSO, and so on.

 • Email is not a secure channel

-Never send passwords and similar on email.
+Never send passwords or other sensitive information in email.
 Send a temporary link instead.

 • Prevent cross-site forgery

-ASP.NET Core applications uses anti-forgery by default for most usages.
-You might need to handle it your self in some limited use cases.
-For more information, see: Prevent Cross-Site Request Forgery (XSRF/CSRF) attacks in ASP.NET Core.
+ASP.NET Core applications use anti-forgery by default for most usages.
+You might need to handle it yourself in some limited use cases.
+See Prevent Cross-Site Request Forgery (XSRF/CSRF) attacks in ASP.NET Core.

 • Require strong passwords